Madonna wannabe: History

 In 1982, Madonna met French jewelry designer Maripol at the Roxy nightclub in New York City.
 Both Madonna and Maripol styled the looks of her first two albums, Madonna (1983) and Like a Virgin (1984).
 The French designer made a line of official Madonna jewelry and accessories for her Virgin Tour in 1985, while the singer herself briefly sold a line of her own punk-chic clothing, called Yazoo, at Maripol's Bleecker Street shop.

 Some authors placed her video "Lucky Star" from her debut album as the beginning of the style and fad.
 According to professor Santiago Fouz-Hernandez and author of Madonna's Drowned Worlds (2004), following the Virgin Tour, Madonna was immediately imitated by girls, and audience seemed to consist mainly of wannabes and look-alikes.
 By this time, it was common to see young women across the world dressed in the style affected by Madonna.
 John Skow from Time commented on the phenomenon:

 "The bright side of this trend is that these Wanna Be's (as in "We wanna be like Madonna!") could be out somewhere stealing hubcaps.
 Instead, all of them, hundreds of thousands of young blossoms whose actual ages run from a low of about eight to a high of perhaps 25, are saving up their baby-sitting money to buy cross-shaped earrings and fluorescent rubber bracelets like Madonna's, white lace tights that they will cut off at the ankles and black tube skirts that, out of view of their parents, they will roll down several turns at the waist to expose their middles and the waistbands of the pantyhose."

-The style has been described as a thrift shop look.
+The style has been described as a thrift shop and "flash-trash" look.
 It typically incorporated many beads, lace tops, bleached hair, ratted hair, rosaries, crucifixes, skirts, bracelets, bustiers and other underwear as outerwear elements, fingerless gloves, as well as ribbon or bow-shaped headbands or tiaras in the hair, called Madonna bows.
 The fad peaked in 1985 and began to decline by that year's end, as Madonna's national tour wound down.
 Though the mania subsided, many women continued to wear the look and some features of the Madonna wannabe style for a number of years.
-The style remains relevant due to nostalgia and costume parties.